 Fresh herbs are rampant right now.
 Basil, coriander, mint, parsley and chives are the most common ones grown and readily available.
 But some growers also plant fennel, dill and tarragon, three herbs used in a wealth of classic dishes.
 Soft fronds of fennel are brilliant for flavouring dressings for fish, or for using as a bed to oven roast a whole Black Sole or Turbot.

 Keep an eye out in good food shops for Good Food Ireland® Approved provider, McCormack’s Farms range of fresh herbs.
 This family business expertly grows a large range of herbs and fresh salad leaves.
 The utmost time and attention are taken to ensure a high-quality product.
 The range is also unwashed, which results in high-quality retention and freshness.

 Dill is a must-have ingredient for curing your own gravlax.
-Try this recipe from Ballyvolane House.
+Try this recipe.
 Use tarragon in a creamy sauce for chicken breasts, in the classic style.
 Or simply sprinkle it fresh over a roast chicken and add some more chopped tarragon to the pan of gravy.

 This adds a subtle sweet aniseedy flavour the French adore.
 A ‘must have’ herb for making traditional Bearnaise sauce for steak as well.

 Did you know that July and August is the start of the Irish Carrot season?
 Carrots are often associated with the root vegetable winter months but they are actually in season for a whopping 10 months starting from July.
 Carrots are an integral part of Irish food culture, often making a weekly appearance at the Irish kitchen table.

 Our very own Approved Provider, O’Shea’s Farms in Co.
 Kilkenny is a 4th generation family business growing high-quality Irish carrots to wholesale and retail outlets across the country.